MurphyPone/murphypone.github.io/src/content/voyager.md

 > What then, is the problem?
 Why the need for decades of research into the field if random selection of a code might be our best bet?

 The answer lies in the complexity of representing and decoding a "good" code.
 To represent a random code of length $n$, there must be sufficent memory to store _all_ associated codewords, which requires $n2^{Rn}$ bits.
-To decode a recived word $y$, maximum ikelihood estimation decoding for a random signal requires that a received vector must be compared with all $2^{Rn}$ possible codewords.
+To decode a recived word $y$, Maximum Likelihood Estimation decoding for a random signal requires that a received vector must be compared with all $2^{Rn}$ possible codewords.
 For a middling rate of $R=1/2$, with block length $n = 1,000$ (still relatively modest), $2^{500}$ comparisons must be made for each received signal vector...
 This is prohibitively expensive, beyond practical feasibility for even massiviley parallelized computing systems, let alone our 70kb, Fortran-backed integrated circuit.

 # Conclusion

 Today Voyager 2 is 12 billion miles away, and travelling over 840,000 miles further each day.
-We're still actively transmitting and receiving data (intact) from both of the Voyager space craft.
+We're still actively transmitting and receiving data (intact) from both of the Voyager spacecrafts.

 It's somewhat difficult to appreciate the absurd amounts of genius which made make that feat possible.
 I find the difference in the orders of magnitude between the 30,000-odd words worth of computing power available to the space craft and the _billions of miles_ of distance separating the scientists from their experiment which they expertly designed _to outlive_ them to be mind boggling.